2021 will see the fields of finance and accounting invest in technology such as CPA workflow software to turbocharge their digital transformations

 By: Lyle Ball, Avii Cofounder and CEO

 Okay, our premise is more than just a bit tongue in cheek.
 None of us had a crystal ball on the events of 2020.
 And yet we’ve not only survived, separately and collectively, we’ve also thrived.
 Yes, the year in accounting ushered in a fair share of pain.
 (Can we say poorly-timed downtime?
 Actually, the very term is an oxymoron—the very existence of downtime, by and large, is ill-timed.)

 Yet, in the face of the pandemic crisis, the accounting industry and its participants have achieved innovation in days—even hours in some cases—adjusted workflows, automated processes, even adjusted the very nature of “work” to fulfill our roles as trusted advisors during the time that our clients and our own organizations needed us most.

 Regardless of those painful impacts, several 2021 accounting aspects are clear.

 The future is digital.
-According to research from The CPA Advisor, 2021 will see the fields of finance and accounting invest in technology to turbocharge their digital transformations into “a modern accounting model that unifies all of a company’s systems and data into a single source, automates manual and repetitive tasks.
+According to research from The CPA Advisor, 2021 will see the fields of finance and accounting invest in technology such as CPA workflow software to turbocharge their digital transformations into “a modern accounting model that unifies all of a company’s systems and data into a single source, automates manual and repetitive tasks.